LouisJackman/language-x/README.md

   release of the language, i.e. 1.x.
 * Three things are versioned: the source, the tokens, and the AST.
 * A source version pins its tokens version; a tokens version pins its AST version.
-So the versioning between the three isn't neccessarily in lockstep, but it is fixed.
+So the versioning between the three isn't necessarily in lockstep, but it is fixed.

 ### Methods and Functions